zsoltc/counter/README.md

 Run `npm run build` to create a prod build in the `build` folder.

-Run `npm run server` to start the Flask server.
+Run `npm run flask` to start the Flask server.
 It will serve the client files and expose the random api.

 Open [http://localhost:5000/index.html](http://localhost:5000/index.html) to view it in the browser.

 ### Running tests

-Run `npm test` .
+Run `npm test`